-The "Pink City" of Jaipur is large, crowded, and noisy.
-However, it's a city full of captivating ancient palaces and forts, with most of them boasting stunning views and elaborate architecture.
-Jaipur forms part of India's popular Golden Triangle tourist circuit, and lures visitors with its stunning remnants of a bygone era.
+The "Pink City" of Jaipur is full of ancient palaces and forts, with most of them boasting stunning views and elaborate architecture.
+Jaipur forms part of India's popular Golden Triangle Tourist Circuit, and lures visitors with its evocative remnants of a bygone era.
 A visit to Jaipur will give you a feel for how the monarchy once lived in all its glory.
 Staying in Jaipur is also particularly enjoyable.
 The city has some incredible heritage hotels that have been converted from old palaces, giving guests a very regal experience!

 Jaisalmer is often referred to as being straight out of a romantic Arabian Nights fable.
 It's a cliche, but how better to describe this remarkable sandstone city that rises magically from the sand dunes of the Rajasthan desert?
 Jaisalmer's mesmerizing ancient fort, built in 1156, is perched high on a pedestal overlooking the city.
 Inside, the fort is alive and spellbinding.
 It houses five palaces, several temples, and some exquisite havelis (mansions), as well as shops and other residences.

 Affectionately known as the "Blue City" for its blue painted buildings, Jodhpur is the second largest city in Rajasthan.
 The walled old part of the city is presided over by the looming Mehrangarh Fort.
 One of the largest forts in India, it's the pride of Jodhpur.
 Every October it has the honor of providing the setting for the Rajasthan International Folk Festival.
 Inside the fort are a number of palaces, and a museum.
 The fort is also an excellent place to view Jodhpur's blue buildings.